Jalal1302/Automated-Traffic-Management/README.md

 python manage.py runserver
 ```

 Then go to localhost:8000 in a webpage to access the program.
+Do note that in order to use your own database, the database settings in settings.py might need to be altered.